danbulant/introductionToProgramming/week13/doc.typ

  - `ArrayIndexOutOfBoundsException` - unchecked
  - `NumberFormatException` - unchecked
  - `ConcurrentModificationException` - unchecked
- - `InterruptedException` - unchecked
+ - `InterruptedException` - checked

 How many of these have you experienced?

-All of these except ConcurrentModificationException as I didn't write multithreaded programs in Java.
+Most of these, except the last two as I haven't written threaded programs in java yet.

 == Exercise 13.07